posita/dyce/README.md

 ``dyce`` is fairly low-level by design, prioritizing ergonomics and composability.
 It explicitly avoids stochastic simulation, but instead determines outcomes through enumeration and discrete computation.
 That’s a highfalutin way of saying it doesn’t guess.
-It *knows*, even if knowing is harder.
+It *knows*, even if knowing is harder or more limiting.
-Which, if we’re honest with ourselves, it often is.
+Which, if we possess a modicum of humility, it often is.
-Or, at least, it *should* be.

 !!! quote